StrangeBeeCorp/docs/docs/thehive/administration/analyzer-templates/about-analyzer-templates.md

 # About Analyzer Templates

+[Cortex analyzers](../cortex/about-cortex.md) enrich observables with detailed, contextual intelligence, generating a report with the results.

 Analyzer templates define how analyzer reports are displayed after [running an analyzer on an observable](../../user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md).

 ## Format